-Because $Lu$ is residual, these terms are uniformly bounded in $r$ and so we may estimate $\norm{CB\Lambda_{r}u}^{2}$ by the absolute values of all other terms in equation~\eqref{eq:bulk-full-terms}.
-The second term is uniformly bounded because $Lu$ is residual, while the next three terms are estimated by Lemma~\ref{lem:bulk-remainder-terms}.
+As $Lu$ is residual, these terms are uniformly bounded in $r$ and so we may estimate $\norm{CB\Lambda_{r}u}^{2}$ by the other terms in equation~\eqref{eq:bulk-full-terms}.
+The second term is uniformly bounded because $Lu$ is residual, while the next three terms are estimated by Lemma~\ref{lemma:bulk-remainder-terms}.
 The $R''$ term is bounded by the regularity hypothesis of $u$ on $U$, while the $E''$ term is bounded by elliptic regularity.
 Finally, the $E'$ term is bounded by the hypothesis of the theorem.
-We therefore can find a constant $\mathcal{C}$ independent of $r$ so that
+We can therefore find a constant $\mathcal{C}$ independent of $r$ so that